1. Introduction

 - Click on properties under settings (on the left) and copy the URL.

-- Create a new datastore in ZedControl by going to the library --> Data Stores and clicking on the sign on the top right.
+- Create a new data store in the ZEDEDA platform by going to the library --> Data Stores and clicking on the sign on the top right.

 -